masonproco/epaper-frame/README.md

 This was a gift I made for my fiancé, which rotates through our engagement photos.

 ## Specifications
-The following is a lists all of the materials used to make this:
+The following is a list of all the materials used to make this:

 * Raspberry Pi Zero
 * GPIO Header